gauron99/timeLogger/README.md

-        -- Little app to log time activities manually -- input a name of the activity and 'start it' by clicking <Return> or 'start' button -- sets up time of start a locks in the name -- when activity is ended, calculates some stuff with time && log it in -- no activity can run over 24h (gonna screw up the times) - what u gonna do that long anyways -- always run the app from main dir (by makefile)
+        -- Little app to log time activities manually -- input a name of the activity and 'start it' by clicking <Return> or 'start' button -- sets up time of start a locks in the name -- when activity is ended, calculates time && logs it in -- no activity can run over 24h - what u gonna do that long anyways -- always run the app from main dir (by makefile) -- create log/ dir for your logs

 ## TODO
 -- Ordered by importance/priority
 -- currently working on: highest on the list

-1. think of additions to config -- add eventually
+1. make word wrap for Last shown activity when its too long it overflows off the window
-2. TEST timeDifference.py module MORE
+2. think of additions to config -- add eventually
-3. test integration of timeDifference.py
+3. make loadConfigFile() & getConfigFile() merged in filework.py
-4. make loadConfigFile() & getConfigFile() merged in filework.py
+4. TEST timeDifference.py module MORE
-5. Low prio -- Redo the innit func in timeLogger.py -- init everything in class itself and call only .config after (aka have only 2 funcs for operating not 3)
+5. Redo the innit func in timeLogger.py -- init everything in class itself and call only .config after (aka have only 2 funcs for operating not 3)

 Below is both information about specified topics and/or TODO etc.